We need your support to keep the house open for generations to come. Become a member or donate to our fundraising initiatives today.

 Write to Horace

-Horace Walpole, man of letters, was a prolific writer, starting at the age of seven and continuing this passion well into his 70s.
+Horace Walpole, man of letters, started writing at the age of seven and continuing this passion well into his 70s.
 He wrote over 7000 letters during his lifetime, as well as the first Gothic novel, The Castle of Otranto and an account of his collection, A Description of the Villa.
 He even had a private printing press built in the grounds of Strawberry Hill House, the first in England.
+Walpole’s letters, which describe the people he met, his local community and his thoughts about the world around him, captured the spirit, issues and wit of the age.

 “I am writing, I am building – both works that will outlast the memory of battles and heroes!…”